-E-5 Guide for Planting Trees
+E-5 Guide for Planting Trees (REWRITTEN 06/24/14)

 The trees recommended in Section E-10 have minimal maintenance requirements.
 However, all trees must receive a certain degree of care, especially during and immediately after planting.
-In order to protect an investment in new trees, the developer and his or her agents should follow these guidelines when planting:
+In order to protect an investment in new trees, the developer and his or her agents should follow these guidelines in accordance with International Society of Arboriculture (ISA) Best Practices, when planting: